fonnesbeck/git_tutorial/PITCHME.md

 Git saves information about files' history in the special `.git` directory mentioned earlier so that our filesystem doesn't become cluttered.

+Note:
-^(and so that we can't accidentally edit or delete an old version).
+(and so that we can't accidentally edit or delete an old version).

 ---